-Unless your entire home and garden is treated organically, there will probably be a time when chemicals and pesticides are used in and around your home.
-Whether you apply the chemicals or leave it to an expert, there can be times when your clothing and carpet are exposed to pesticide, herbicide, or other chemicals.
+Unless your entire home and garden are treated organically, there will probably be a time when chemicals and pesticides are used in and around your home.
+Whether you apply the chemicals yourself or leave it to an expert, there may be times when your clothing and carpet are exposed to pesticide, herbicide, or other chemicals.
 It is important to handle exposed clothing and areas correctly to remove odors and avoid contamination of other fabrics.

-If full-strength chemicals or liquid concentrates have been spilled on clothing, handle only with rubber gloves to prevent absorption through the skin.
+If full-strength or concentrated chemicals in liquid or powdered form have been spilled on clothing, handle the fabric only while wearing gloves to prevent absorption through the skin.
 These clothes should be discarded.
-No amount of washing will remove the residue to make these garments safe for wearing again.
+No amount of washing will remove the residue to make these garments safe to wear again.

 If you have new clothing that has a strong chemical smell, don't be surprised.
 Many clothes manufactured overseas are treated with formaldehyde and other chemicals to prevent mold, mildew, and insect damage on their slow boat ride to America.
 That's why it is important to wash all new clothes before wearing.
-You can use the same cleaning techniques taught here for those clothes to remove the odors.
+You can use the same cleaning techniques recommended here to remove the odors.

-How to Remove Pesticide and Chemical Odors from Washable Clothes
+How to Remove Chemical Odors From Washable Clothes

-Whether you're a farmer, a home gardener, or exterminator, clothing that has been exposed to pesticides should be handled carefully.
-All washable clothing that has been worn during the use of pesticides or chemicals should be washed separately from regular household laundry.
+Clothing that has been exposed to pesticides and chemicals should be handled carefully.
+All washable clothing that has been worn during the use of pesticides or chemicals should be washed separately from the regular household laundry.

-When the washing cycle is complete, run a cleaning cycle with the washer empty to flush it clean for your next load of family laundry.
+When the washing cycle is complete, run a cleaning cycle with the washer empty to decontaminate it for your next load of family laundry.

 If dry clean only clothes have been directly exposed to a chemical, they should be taken to a professional dry cleaner.
 It is extremely important to tell the cleaner about the exposure and what type of chemical was involved.

-If there is no direct exposure but a clinging chemical odor, dry clean only clothes can be hung outside-away from direct sunlight-to air.
-You can try placing the smelly garment in a large, sealable plastic tub or large sealable plastic bag with an open box of baking soda.
+If there is no direct exposure but a clinging chemical odor, dry clean only clothes can be hung outside away from the direct sunlight to air.
+You can also try placing the smelly garment in a large, sealable plastic tub or bag with an open box of baking soda.
 Let the garment remain sealed for several days while the baking soda absorbs the odors.
 You may need to repeat this several times (with a fresh box of baking soda) before all of the odors are gone.

-If you home has been treated and the odor is overwhelming, air out the house by opening all the windows and use circulation and venting fans.
-Place bowls of distilled white vinegar around the room to absorb odors.
+If your home has been treated and the odor is overwhelming, air out the house by opening all the windows and using circulation and venting fans.
+Place bowls of distilled white vinegar around the rooms to absorb odors.
 Once the house smells back to normal, change any air filters in vents and vacuums (don't forget to dispose of the vacuum bags) to get rid of any lingering odor molecules.

 If the odor is particularly strong, you may need to use an ozone generator in your home or consult a professional carpet and upholstery cleaner especially if you need more stain removal tips.